 Our strategy focuses on delivering accretive growth through development of conventional western Canadian oil and liquids plays that offer compelling economics and through accretive acquisitions.
-We are committed to maintaining a strong financial position through capital discipline, operational efficiency and a robust hedging program.
+We are committed to maintaining a flexible financial position through capital discipline, operational efficiency and a robust hedging program.
+The key attributes to our business strategy include strong capital efficiencies in our core areas, predictable and stable production base, and sizeable drilling inventory for organic growth.